carloluisito/ToggleNet/README.md

 **No manual migration required!**

 ToggleNet automatically applies any pending database migrations and ensures the required tables are created at application startup.
 You do not need to run `dotnet ef database update` or manage migrations manually.

+## Security

+The ToggleNet dashboard is protected by authentication to prevent unauthorized access to feature flag management.

+If you're upgrading from a previous version of ToggleNet, note that authentication is enabled by default.

+For production environments, always enable authentication and use strong passwords.

 ## License